TritonDataCenter/rfd/rfd/0036/README.md

 Recreating tritonmysql_mysql_2
 ```

-That example demonstrates Docker Compose's features to turn a a manifest—the `docker-compose.yml` file—into running containers and use it to manage the lifecycle of those containers.
+That example demonstrates Docker Compose's features to turn a manifest—the `docker-compose.yml` file—into running containers and use it to manage the lifecycle of those containers.
 The MySQL containers, in turn, demonstrate how even traditionally stateful applications that expect persistent filesystems can be operated in ways that automate their management and make them as easy to operate as stateless applications (see also [stateful, with internal state management
 ](#stateful-with-internal-state-management), below.

+What Compose lacks, however, is any features to supervise the instances of a service and to reschedule them if they become unhealthy or if their compute node fails.
+That's a key feature of Auto Scaling Groups, and other comparators here, but compose on its own can't do it.